ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 - If you use a minimal configuration ([`dump`](http://libelektra.org/plugins/dump) and [`resolver`](https://www.libelektra.org/plugins/resolver) only), all test of the test suite now finish successfully again.
 - We resolved undefined behavior in polymorphic classes that contained virtual functions, by explicitly adding a virtual destructor.
 - small refactoring in `kdb-test`
+- [multifile](http://libelektra.org/plugins/multifile) now passes the child config to the storage plugins too and also handles symlinks correctly.

 ## Outlook